gdela/socomo/readme.md

 ## Quick Start

-Try Socomo now on your code:
+Try it now on your code:

 ```bash
 mvn pl.gdela:socomo-maven:display